Setup

 After IntelliJ IDEA has been installed, do the following:

-If you have any project opened, use the main menu: FileSettings (on Windows and Linux) or IntelliJ IDEAPreferences (on macOS).
+If you have any project open, use the main menu: FileSettings (on Windows and Linux) or IntelliJ IDEAPreferences (on macOS).
 Then switch to the Plugins section.

 3. Switch to the Marketplace tab.